Welcome to the Assume Project

 Parent classes providing basic structure, functionality, and syntax, that are adapted by specific markets to allow interchangeability, start with a combination of IDM and DAM

-Spatially interconnected electricity markets (ntc) and different commodity markets (gas, hydrogen)
+Spatially interconnected electricity markets (NTC) and different commodity markets (gas, hydrogen)

-Interchangeable market clearing algorithmsStage 1
+Interchangeable market clearing algorithmsImplemented

 Clearing is treated as one specific interchangeable part that can be adapted easily in each market representation

-Redispatch MarketStage 2 Market after the day-ahead electricity market that handels redispatch considering the grid constraints
+Redispatch MarketImplementedMarket after the day-ahead electricity market that handles redispatch considering the grid constraints

-Sector couplingplannedHow to have more sector coupling technologies
+Sector couplingWork in progressHow to model sector coupling technologies in detail

 Agents